May 2023

-» With U.S. inflation now below the Federal Funds rate, the Fed’s tightening cycle will likely come to an end this year.
+» With the U.S. inflation rate now below the Federal Funds rate, the Fed’s tightening cycle may come to an end this year.

 » Soft landings are easier said than done.
 Historically during recessions, the Fed underestimates the increase in unemployment by 2.5%.